Legal landscape note: This article was originally published in 2017 and describes the law as it stood at that time. New Jersey law changes frequently.

 - Dial #77 from any mobile phone while in New Jersey

-- Your call is routed to the New Jersey State Police Regional Operations and Intelligence Center call room in West Trenton
+- Your call is sent to the New Jersey State Police Regional Operations and Intelligence Center call room in West Trenton

 - A trained dispatcher answers and documents the details of your report